Leaving Cert students banned from contacting teachers as school ends

 While tuition has ceased, the department says Leaving Cert students remain students of their schools until the end of term and their “wellbeing should be supported in line with department guidelines on the role of the student support team”.

-Officials are understood to be working on a “protocol” which is likely to state that any canvassing in relation to calculated grades will have to be formally recorded at school level and sent to the department.
+The department has advised that any attempt to influence teachers in relation to the calculated grades process will be considered to be “entirely inappropriate and will be regarded as canvassing”.

-Any attempt to influence teachers in relation to the calculated grades process will be considered to be “entirely inappropriate and will be regarded as canvassing”, the department said.
+In addition, officials are understood to be working on a “protocol” which is likely to state that any canvassing in relation to the grading process will have to be formally recorded at school level and may be communicated to the department.

 It said detailed guidance for teachers and principals is being developed on this and will be available soon.

-Teachers, meanwhile, are being advised that they must wait until they have received training and guidance from the department before doing any work on the calculated grades process.
+Teachers, meanwhile, are being advised that they must wait until they have received training and guidance from the department before starting any work on the calculated grading process.

-Teachers’ unions have been told this grading process will take place over a number of weeks and is likely to be completed in late May or June.
+Teachers’ unions have been told grading will take place over a number of weeks and is likely to be completed in late May or June.

 Covid-19 concerns